 Boulder, CO 80309-0428

-Rebecca is a second-year PhD Student in Civil Systems Engineering focusing on household-level sanitation system design and implementation.
-She is co-advised by Amy Javernick-Will and Sherri Cook.
-Her research interests include household needs addresment in rural and urban international sanitation systems, motivating improved sanitaiton use, and sustainability.
-She first discovered her passion for international sanitation systems after visiting Ecaudor in 2015.
+Rebecca is a fourth-year PhD Student in Civil Systems Engineering focusing on household-level sanitation system design and implementation.
+Her research interests include design and implementation of rural and urban decentralized sanitation systems, increasing improved sanitaiton access and use, and the sustainability of community managed sanitation systems.
+She first discovered her passion for sanitation after visiting Ecaudor in 2015.
 After completing her PhD, Rebecca aspires to be a professor working in areas of sanitaiton and urban development.

 Why I chose to get a PhD: When thinking about my future career, I knew I wanted to pursue complex, interdisciplinary problems in areas of international development and wastewater.
 As an undergraduate student I loved the academic environment where I could learn, mentor, teach, and conduct research each week.
 I chose to pursue a PhD because I want to improve water and sanitation in the international context and develop the skills necessary to become a professor and mentor.